Business career of Elon Musk: Tesla

 Following a series of escalating conflicts in 2007, and the 2008 financial crisis, Eberhard was ousted from the firm.
 Musk assumed leadership of the company as CEO and product architect in 2008.
 A 2009 lawsuit settlement with Eberhard designated Musk as a Tesla co-founder, along with Tarpenning and two others.
 As of 2019, Musk was the longest-tenured CEO of any automotive manufacturer globally.
 In 2021, Musk nominally changed his title to "Technoking" while retaining his position as CEO.

 Tesla began delivery of the Roadster, an electric sports car, in 2008.
 With sales of about 2,500 vehicles, it was the first mass production all-electric car to use lithium-ion battery cells.
 Tesla began delivery of its four-door Model S sedan in 2012.
 A crossover, the Model X was launched in 2015.
 A mass-market sedan, the Model 3, was released in 2017.
+From 2015 to 2018, Jon McNeill served as Tesla’s president of global sales and service, and in 2017, he also assumed responsibility for government relations.
+McNeill later wrote a book about his time at Tesla called The Algorithm.
 In 2020, the Model 3 became the all-time bestselling plug-in electric car worldwide, and in June 2021 it became the first electric car to sell 1 million units globally.
 A fifth vehicle, the Model Y crossover, was launched in 2020, and in December 2023, became the best-selling vehicle of any type, as well as the all-time best-selling electric car.
 The Cybertruck, an all-electric pickup truck, was unveiled in 2019, and delivered in November 2023.
 Under Musk, Tesla has also constructed multiple lithium-ion battery and electric vehicle factories, named Gigafactories.

 Since its initial public offering in 2010, Tesla stock has risen significantly; it became the most valuable carmaker in summer 2020, and it entered the S&P 500 later that year.
 In October 2021, it reached a market capitalization of $1 trillion, the sixth company in US history to do so.
 In November 2021, Musk proposed on Twitter to sell some of his Tesla stock.
 After more than 3.5 million Twitter accounts supported the sale, Musk sold $6.9 billion of Tesla stock within a week, and a total of $16.4 billion by year end, reaching the 10% target.
 In February 2022, The Wall Street Journal reported that both Musk and his brother Kimbal were under investigation by the Securities and Exchange Commission (SEC) for possible insider trading related to the sale.
 In 2022, Musk unveiled Optimus, a robot being developed by Tesla.
 In June 2023, Musk met with Indian prime minister Narendra Modi in New York City, stating he was interested in investing in India "as soon as humanly possible".